 CURATORS E MODERATORS

-Every year we invite Portuguese and international curators, who put together an exclusive program for FUSO.
+Every year internationally renowned curators are invited to design an exclusive program for FUSO.
 Each curator is responsible for one of the screening sessions of the festival, and presents a selection of works chosen according to a proposed theme.

 In addition to the curators, prominent people from the cultural area are also invited to promote a debate around video art and mediate a conversation with the curator before each session, in order to enrich the public’s knowledge.